 This staggering level of debt may seem overwhelming at first, but rest assured that with a little research, planning, and use of resources, dental school debt can be tackled – but first, let’s look at how this debt impacts individuals pursuing a career in dentistry.

 Massive debt often makes it difficult for aspiring dentists to choose the career path they truly want.
 To begin with, the majority of dental schools require a bachelor’s degree to attend.
-Already carrying undergrad debt, full-time dental students can then expect to finish their dental degree within four years and become licensed.
+Already carrying undergrad debt, full-time dental students can then expect to finish their dental degrees within four years and become licensed.

-If you decided to take the route mentioned above and end up with the average amount of dental school debt (about $285,000), you’ll be facing monthly payments of $3,800 on a standard 10-year repayment plan, assuming a 6% interest rate (the rate for federal graduate unsubsidized student loans disbursed between July 2017 to July 2018).
-And it gets worse – if you paid your loans over this 10-year term, you would pay $171,000 in interest alone – making the total cost settle somewhere around $456,000.
+If you decided to take the route mentioned above and end up with the average amount of dental school debt (about $292,000), you’ll be facing monthly payments of $3,242 on a standard 10-year repayment plan, assuming a 6% interest rate (the rate for federal graduate unsubsidized student loans disbursed between July 2019 to July 2020).
+And it gets worse – if you paid your loans over this 10-year term, you would pay $97,015 in interest alone – making the total cost settle somewhere around $389,000.

 Difficulty Starting Career